+For directed networks, co-clustering aims to find two possibly different sets of clusters, namely, row clusters and column clusters, to describe and understand the sending pattern and receiving pattern of nodes, respectively.
 Suppose there are $K^y$ row clusters and $K^z$ column clusters, and without loss of generality, assume $K^y\leq K^z$.
-Write the partial SVD of $A$ as $A\approx{U}{\Sigma}{V}$, where ${{U}\in \mathbb {R}^{n\times K^y}}$ and ${{V}\in \mathbb {R}^{n\times K^y}}$.
-The left singular ${U}$ and the right singular vector ${V}$ approximate the row space and column space of $A$, respectively.
-On the other hand, one can see that ${U}$ and ${V}$ are the eigenvectors of two symmetric matrices $AA^\intercal$ and $A^\intercal A$ whose $(i,j)$ entries correspond to the number of common children and the number of common parents of nodes $i$ and $j$, respectively.
-Therefore, ${U}$ and ${V}$ contain the sending and receiving information of each node.
-Clustering ${U}$ and ${V}$ respectively would definitely yield clusters with nodes sharing similar sending and receiving patterns.
+Write the partial SVD of $A$, the adjacency matrix, as $A\approx{U}{\Sigma}{V}^\intercal$, where the left singular vectors ${{U}\in \mathbb {R}^{n\times K^y}}$ and right singular vectors ${{V}\in \mathbb {R}^{n\times K^y}}$ approximate the row and column spaces of $A$, respectively.
+On the other hand, ${U}$ contains the eigenvectors of the symmetric matrix $AA^\intercal$, whose $(i,j)$ entry corresponds to the number of common children of nodes $i$ and $j$.
+Similarly, $V$ represents the eigenvectors of $A^\intercal A$, whose $(i,j)$ entry is the number of common parents of $i$ and $j$.
+Therefore, ${U}$ and ${V}$ contain the sending and receiving information of each node, and clustering ${U}$ and ${V}$ respectively would yield clusters with nodes sharing similar sending and receiving patterns.